datopian/datapackage-pipelines-datahub/README.md

 ## Install

 ```
-# clone the repo and install it wit pip
+# clone the repo and install it with pip

 git clone https://github.com/datahq/datapackage-pipelines-datahub.git
 pip install -e .